palermo-consulting/batch-job-generator/README.md

-# batch-job-generator
+# Batch Job Generator
 A program that creates SAP jobs by referring to a schedule and SAP program table.
 This program then triggers the creation and running of the jobs.

+Program: | ZHRU_CREATE_BATCH_JOB
+T-Code:  |